 A new study suggests that when a big company increases wages, it causes companies in the same market to follow suit —and with no notable loss in jobs.

-Amazon’s pay increase in 2018 resulted in a 4.7% increase in the average hourly wage among other employers in the same labor market, according to recent paper by economists at the University of California-Berkeley and Brandeis University.
+Amazon’s pay increase in 2018 resulted in a 4.7% increase in the average hourly wage among other employers in the same labor market, according to a recent paper by economists at the University of California-Berkeley and Brandeis University.

 The researchers looked at whether wage increases by Amazon and other large employers had spillover effects for other people working in the same geographical area.
 Using data from job posting sites and the Current Population Survey, the researchers observed significant changes in entry-level salaries after Amazon’s decision.